pcsandford/elegance/README.md

 ### Changing the Images

 To change the images to those of your choice, please locate the following line of code in the index.html file.
 You can then delete the information between the quotation marks following the src tag and replace with the file path to your own image.
-Please also change the text folling the p and span tags to add your own information.

 ![Screenshot](http://www.cameroncodes.com/elegance/eleganceImages/image.png)